pypsa-meets-earth/pypsa-earth/doc/configuration.rst

 ``snapshots``
 =============

-Specifies the temporal range to build an energy system model for as arguments to `pandas.date_range <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.date_range.html>`_
+Specifies the temporal range for the historical weather data, which is used to build the energy system model.
+It uses arguments to `pandas.date_range <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.date_range.html>`_.
+The date range must be in the past (before 2022).
+A well-tested year is 2013.

 .. literalinclude:: ../config.default.yaml
    :language: yaml
    :start-at: snapshots:
-   :end-before: enable:
+   :end-at: inclusive:

 .. csv-table::
    :header-rows: 1